trinodb/trino/docs/src/main/sphinx/connector/phoenix.rst

 Compatibility
 -------------

-The Phoenix connector is compatible with all Phoenix 4.x versions starting from 4.14.1.
+The ``phoenix`` connector is compatible with all Phoenix 4.x versions starting from 4.14.1.
-The Phoenix-5 connector is compatible with all Phoenix 5.x versions starting from 5.1.0.
+The ``phoenix5`` connector is compatible with all Phoenix 5.x versions starting from 5.1.0.

 Configuration
 -------------